RubenNijhuis/rubennijhuis/README.md

 <a href="https://rubennijhuis.com"><img src="./readme.png"></a>

-👋  Hi, my name is Ruben and I am a creative developer working the the visual space  👻
+👋  Hi, my name is Ruben and I am a creative developer working in the visual space  👻

 In my day-to-day life, I work on web and app development challenges at startups, create cool projects at Codam Coding College <a href="https://profile.intra.42.fr/users/rnijhuis">(42 Network)</a>, and write documentation and tools to make developing for developers easier.